roelvanduijnhoven/muzieklijstjes/README.md

 Data is gathered by Hans van Duijnhoven over the years.
 The website is originally created by Roel van Duijnhoven in 2002-2003.

 ## Run local
 You can fire the site up on your local machine via the Docker compose configuration that is included in the repo.
+Visist on http://localhost/register/